Through the offering of financial support to individuals and organizations, this committee is 'linking lives in the love of Christ.'

 * Funds were granted to West Midland Family Center for the replacement of outdated computers, allowing low-income individuals access to updated technology to take online college courses, research and do homework, manage transactions and correspondence.
 As community members connect with WMFC staff for computer use, they get the added benefit of learning about other resources available to them.

 Each year, three new individuals are elected by the congregation to serve a term on the Endowment Committee. *Terms of service recently changed from four years to three years. ^indicates committee chairs.
 Class years listed below indicate members who will rotate off this committee in January of given year.

 If interested in serving on this elected board, please let us know.
-Serving at the pleasure of St. John's Vestry, current committee members are listed below:
+Current Endowment Committee members are listed below:

 - Class of 2019 - Jesse Donahue, Betty Jones, Jane Scott